django-ftl/django-ftl/docs/usage.rst

 =====

-Using Fluent in a Django project requires understanding a number of things, in addition to understanding the `Fluent syntax
+Using Fluent in a Django project requires understanding a number of concepts and APIs, in addition to understanding the `Fluent syntax
 <http://projectfluent.org/fluent/guide/>`_.
-This guide outlines the main steps.
+This guide outlines the main things
+you need.

 FTL files and layout